tfcp68/yantrix/README.md

-# Yantrix - FSM Framework on steroids
+# Yantrix - Opinionated FSM Framework

 Yantrix is a TypeScript framework that provides a set of tools to create a code-generated state management, using event-driven finite state machines and anemic data model.
 It represents an application state as a flock of independent